Lin Yongsheng

-Lin Yongsheng, courtesy name Yisheng was a Qing-era Chinese Vice Admiral.
+Lin Yongsheng, courtesy name Zhongqing was a Qing-era Chinese Vice Admiral.
 He was the commander of the Left Fleet of the Beiyang Fleet during the First Sino-Japanese War, serving aboard the Jingyuan.

-Education and Organization
+Education and organization

 Lin Yongsheng was born into the prestigious Lin family which was a prominent family within Houguan County.
 In 1867, Lin was admitted to the first phase of the navigation department of Fujian Naval Academy.
 In 1871, he was transferred to the training ship Jianwei and served on the ship after graduation.
 In 1875, he was transferred to the cruiser Yangwu, and later transferred back to the Naval Academy as a teacher with the rank of ensign.

 In 1876, he was one of the first batch of 12 international students who traveled to the United Kingdom to study abroad.
 He arrived in the UK the following year and was admitted to the Navigation Department of the Royal Naval College, Greenwich.
 Lin then took an internship on the HMS Minotaur and took the ship to travel the Mediterranean Sea and other places.

 In 1880, Lin and five other classmates returned to China after finishing their studies.
 The Qing government promoted him to Lieutenant junior rank.
 Under the command of Li Hongzhang, Lin Yongsheng was transferred to the Beiyang Fleet as the commander of the gunboat Zhenzhong, and later transferred to the commander of the training ship Kangji.
 In 1882, as a member of the Ding Ruchang's fleet, he went to the Korean Peninsula to suppress the Imo Incident.
 Because of his military service, he was promoted to Lieutenant and awarded the honor of "Dai Hualing".
 In the spring of 1887, he and Deng Shichang, Ye Zugui, Qiu Baoren and others went to Germany and the United Kingdom to pick up state-of-the-art ships.
 Lin was responsible for picking up the armored cruiser Jingyuan in Germany where the Zhiyuan and Jingyuan would rendezvous.
 During the return of the four warships, they stopped in Singapore in November 1887 and opened the overseas Chinese to watch the warship.
 The four warships ordered from abroad returned safely in the spring of 1888 and Lin Yongsheng was promoted to Captain due to his achievements in taking over the ships.

 In August of the same year, the four warships were formally commissioned and Lin Yongsheng continued to stay on the long-distance warships, and continued to be in charge of the long-distance warships.
 On December 17, the establishment of the Beiyang Fleet was officially announced and Lin Yongsheng was appointed as the deputy commander of the left-wing fleet and the commander of the long-distance warship.
 According to the order of official ranks in the Beiyang Navy Charter, Lin Yongsheng was the sixth commander.
-Around this time, Lin was noted as being honest and kind-hearted and was described as "sexy and easy-going,... never reprimanding others in front of others."
+Around this time, Lin was noted as being honest and kind-hearted and was described as " having a gentle and easy-going personality,... never reprimanding others in public ."